fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes - 9-25.md

 ![[Pasted image 20250924102247.png|500]]

 ## Tasks:
-- Make sure user can specify manual bandwidth of `scott` method through our implementation
+- Make sure user can specify manual bandwidth or `scott` method through our implementation
 - KDE uniform - user can specify density function
 - Clean up KDE code
 - Default number of KDE bins = 30
 - KDE `bin_sample_count` to `samples_per_bin`
 - Separate KDE functionality from regression weight generation
 - `generate_weights` for regression is "wrapper" for generating densities and converting to weights
 - TSNE `perplexity` passable parameter for our implementation
 	- TSNE *lower priority* than sample weighting KDE and such
 - Show Dr. Chan: